 2. Works as an Anti-Caking Agent

-Because of its anti-caking effects, cornstarch can also be added to your cosmetics, like lipstick, foundation and bronzer, to reduce the shine that’s caused by sweat and moisture.
-Adding cornstarch will give you a matte look that’s tough to hold up throughout a long day.
+Because of its anti-caking effects, it can also be added to your cosmetics, like lipstick, foundation and bronzer, to reduce the shine that’s caused by sweat and moisture.

 3. Relieves Skin Irritation